Arrhythmogenic Right Ventricular Cardiomyopathy

 ARVC is a fairly rare genetic disease.
-It usually starts between the ages of 10 and 50 years old.
-The severity of the disease varies a great deal between people.
+Symptoms usually show up between ages 10 and 50.
+The severity of the disease varies a great deal among people.

 What causes ARVC?

 ARVC results from a genetic defect.
 Genes are part of your DNA, the material passed down from parents to children.
-This genetic defect leads to the replacement of normal heart tissue with fatty or fibrous tissue.
-How this happens is not yet clear.
+With this genetic defect, proteins that normally hold the muscle cells together don't develop correctly.
+This allows the muscle cells to detach and die.
+When this happens, normal heart tissue is replaced with fatty or fibrous tissue.

 Who is at risk for ARVC?

 Having a relative with ARVC puts you at risk for the disease.
 A parent with an abnormal gene has a 50% chance of giving that gene to their child.
-If someone in your family has ARVC, you may be able to use genetic testing to see whether you are at risk.
-Anyone with an abnormal gene should see a doctor for regular monitoring.
+If someone in your family has ARVC, you may be able to use genetic testing to see whether you're at risk.
+Anyone with an abnormal gene should see a healthcare provider for regular monitoring.

 What are the symptoms of ARVC?

 Symptoms of ARVC tend to get worse over time as the disease affects more of the heart.
 Some people with ARVC show no symptoms.
-And others may have more severe symptoms.
+Others may have more severe symptoms.
 These may include: